Kremen, C. and Merenlender, A. M. “Landscapes that work for biodiversity and people.” Science Magazine. 2018. DOI: 10.1126/science.aau6020

 Iles, Alastair, Garrett Graddy-Lovelace, Maywa Montenegro de Wit, and Ryan Galt.
 “Agricultural Systems: Co-Producing Knowledge and Food.”
-Handbook of Science and Technology Studies, 4th edition, eds.
-U. Felt, R. Fouché, C. Miller, and L. Smith-Doerr, Ch.
-33. Cambridge, MA: MIT Press, 2016.
+Handbook of Science and Technology Studies.
+2016.

 We first discuss how taking a co-production approach can help make visible the mutual constitution of agricultural systems and techno-scientific development.
 We then review STS research on the rise of productivist systems, followed by the challenges and transformations to such systems-underlining how this work has become more diverse in its geography, topics, methods, and participants.
 We conclude by arguing for the reconceptualization of food systems around diversity, not homogeneity.
 Many more insights are ready to be revealed through the work of new generations of researchers excited by the possibilities of doing STS work on agriculture.
 Download PDF here.